rh-mobb/documentation/content/docs/aro/cert-manager/_index.md

    Events:                    <none>
    ```

-   Once the above command is complete, you should be able to login to openshift, click view operators and make sure you're in the "openshift-cert-manager-operator" project and you should see a screen like this.
+   Once the above command is complete, you should be able to log in to the OpenShift console, navigate to Installed Operators, click on the cert-manager Operator, make sure you're in the "openshift-cert-manager-operator" project, and click the ClusterIssuer tab.
+You should see a screen like this.
 Again, if you have an ssl error and use a chrome browser - type "thisisunsafe" to get in if you get an error its an invalid cert.

    ![cluster issuer](cluster-issuer.png)

 ### Create & Install API Certificate

 1. Switch openshift-config project
+/
    ```bash
    oc project openshift-config
    ```